What is the Cost to File for Divorce in Illinois?

 Even if mediation doesn’t end with a total resolution, often many issues are agreed upon and the conflicts are narrowed.
 What remains will probably be settled later.
 If not, the litigation would be limited to a few remaining issues.

 Though mediation sessions can cost thousands of dollars, the cost is usually split between the parties.
-If a complete or substantial agreement is reached, it may save significant sums that would have been spent in litigation costs and attorneys’ fees.
-A mediator can also save the parties a lot of time, energy, and spent emotions, which is highly valuable.
+If a complete or substantial agreement is reached, it may save significant sums that would have been spent on litigation costs and attorneys’ fees.
+A mediator can also save the parties time, energy, and spent emotions, which is highly valuable.

-The costs to file an uncontested divorce in Illinois is the same as one that’s contested.
-But as we can see, the overall costs could be a fraction of one involving important, disputed issues that end up getting decided at a trial.
+The cost to file an uncontested divorce in Illinois is the same as one that’s contested.
+But as we can see, the filing fee could be just a fraction of the overall costs in a case involving important, disputed issues decided at a trial.
 Even when a divorce doesn’t go to trial, if there are numerous disputed issues, costs for attorney fees and any related specialists, whether mediators or forensic accountants, will all go up.
+However, it is important to note that you could still owe thousands of dollars less than if the divorce is contested and has to go in front of a judge.

 Contact Our Woodridge Divorce Lawyer for Help

 Illinois divorce law is complicated and always changing.
 It makes sense to seek experienced legal counsel to represent your interests.
-The skilled DuPage County divorce lawyers at Wolfe & Stec, Ltd., can handle your divorce with sensitivity to you and your needs.
+The skilled DuPage County divorce lawyers at Wolfe & Stec, Ltd. can handle your divorce with sensitivity.

 For your initial consultation with an experienced and compassionate Woodridge divorce lawyer, contact us online or call 630-305-0222.
 We handle cases throughout Illinois.